827983519/recommend_algorithm/README.md

 # Recommend_system
-These are some algorithm about recommend movie
+These are some algorithm about recommend movie(For details, please review the report)

 Now there are three algorithm: